edxu96/RexNet/docs/PhD/README.md

 - Simulations can provide statistics for long-term investments, and a new structure for power systems can be utilized, especially for underdeveloped areas.
 - The market can be applied in other industries, like food supply chains, the retailing and the banking.

-## 1. Summary
+## 1. Introduction

-In addition, it is compared with incumbent electricity market families.
-Why and how simulations are used will be briefed in section 3.
-Accordingly, prosumers in the market need to optimize their decisions based on a new framework, which will be introduced in section 4.
-Then, three perspectives on how to conduct researches are discussed in section 5, and how the project contributes is discussed in the last section.
+In the power industry, it is urgent to reduce the carbon emission from power generations, avoid backup generators and penetrate modern power systems.
+Other industries, like food supply chains, face similar challenges.
+The lack of direct participation from the demand side is the central question, which may be solved by the market designed in the project.
+Because of the complexity, simulations instead of analysis are used primarily to demonstrate how the market operates under different settings.
+To facilitate the simulation of participants in the market, a new decision making framework is defined.
+Moreover, a new type of retailing business with similar elements can be design, making it possible for field experiment to be conducted in incumbent power systems.
+Key assumptions can be examined using data obtained in this way.

+The reasons behind the new market design are discussed in section 2, followed by the description of the market in section 3.
+The methodology is discussed in four parts of section 4.
+The first part introduces the simulation schemes used, and the second part discuss the core simulation programs.
+The project can be researched into from three perspectives, which are listed in the third, and the most important one is elaborated in the last part.
+Expected contributions are summarized in the last section.

 ## 2. Background and Motivation